AdobeDocs/analytics-platform.en/help/data-ingestion/data-ingestion.md

 ---
 # Data Ingestion Overview

-You have a number of options when ingesting data into Customer Journey Analytics.
+You have several options when ingesting data into Customer Journey Analytics.
 Some of them assume that you want to move traditional Adobe Analytics data over, some of them assume that you use data ingested into Adobe Experience Platform.

 >[!IMPORTANT]
 >